Social and Ethical Implications of Digitalization - M.Sc.

 This course is currently paused and will not take place in summer semester 2022.

 Learning outcome, core skills

-This course aims to explore digitalization of society from the standpoint of a socially responsible digital leadership.
-It develops a set of concepts, frameworks, and tools to help students understand how to make decisions related to digitalization that establish a meaningful balance between the enabling and constraining roles of ICT.
+This course aims to explore the digitalization of society from the standpoint of socially responsible digital leadership.
+It develops a set of concepts, frameworks, and tools to help students understand how to make decisions related to digitalization that establish a meaningful balance between the enabling and constraining ICT roles.